 We have an IBM-hosted environment that will be connected to an IBM-hosted FileNet instance as the CMIS.
 After configuring everything, the connection is established and the containers are created in FileNet, but the actual file is not uploaded.
 Has anyone been able to have this integration work in their environment?
 Here is a snippet of the error log when CMIS integration is active…

 This was most likely due to a misconfiguration on the TRIRIGAWEB.properties or CMIS side.
 TRIRIGA supports the CMIS 1.1 standard.
 IBM TRIRIGA can be configured to store documents in Enterprise Content Management (ECM) systems that support the Content Management Interoperability Services (CMIS) ECM gateway Version 1.1 of the CMIS standard, as established by OASIS.

-[Admin: To see other related posts, use the CMIS tag or ECM tag.]
+[Admin: A similar question is also posted in the triDeveloper Google group.
+To see other related posts, use the CMIS tag or ECM tag.]

 Does anyone have any experience in extracting TRIRIGA data from the database directly through Oracle SQL Developer?
 I am trying to extract through SQL code, and combine in one table, the data from triSpace, triSpaceClassCurrent, and triSpaceStandardsSpec.
 The idea is to create a single table with all spaces, space classifications, and space standards.